-The application fee for United States citizens is $50, and students have the opportunity to call before applying to the program to speak with an advisor about any questions or concerns they are having.
-This best school for non-profit leadership requires students to already possess a baccalaureate degree before applying.
+The application fee for United States citizens is $50, and students interested have the opportunity to call before applying to the program to speak with an advisor about any questions or concerns.
+This best school for nonprofit management requires students to already possess a bachelor’s degree before applying.

 - Program Assessment and Evaluation